raotnameh/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/README.md

 * The dataset for this task is prepared with special symbols at the end and at the start.
 * Apart from the default data augmentation (Tempo and gain), We did not use any augmented data for training. <br/>

-**Base neural net used:** A standard [DS2]("https://arxiv.org/pdf/1512.02595.pdf") architecture is used in this implementation. <br/>
+**Base neural net used:** A standard [DS2]("https://arxiv.org/pdf/1512.02595.pdf") architecture is used in this implementation with default parameters.
-* Default parameters used are as mentioned in the paper.
-* Total number of classes are 3: Person, Location, and Organization.

 For any queries [contact](raotnameh@gmail.com).